Primary

 Screening for DCD/dyspraxia in Secondary/High School

-• Demystify the DCD screening process.• Identify the triggers for conducting a screening for DCD.
+• Identify the triggers for conducting a screening for DCD.

 • Delve into the research behind the main DCD impairments.